 How does CF affect the respiratory system?

-How does CF affect the gastrointestinal (GI) system?
+How does cystic fibrosis affect the digestive system?

 CF mainly affects the pancreas.
 The pancreas secretes substances that aid digestion and help control blood sugar levels.